trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

 - Ensuring FTP access is enabled (so that we can upload files to the server)( changing the group permissions to ensure everything is allowed inside ).
 - Accessing the site.( using the elastic IP )

 So first we log in to the AWS console[^awsConsole].
-Put in your card details.
+Do put in your card details to complete the registration process.
+M

 [^awsSimpleLanguage]:<https://www.expeditedssl.com/aws-in-plain-english/?>
 [^awsConsole]: <https://console.aws.amazon.com>

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxMzE0Nzc1MiwtMTY3NzQ5NjEwOCwtMz
-I0MjE5OTk4LDQ0NDQ1NzM0Myw1MTA5NDQwMTAsMTg4NDU1NTk2
-MCw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTE1MDk5NDE3NjUsLTE2Nzc0OTYxMDgsLT
+MyNDIxOTk5OCw0NDQ0NTczNDMsNTEwOTQ0MDEwLDE4ODQ1NTU5
+NjAsNzMwOTk4MTE2XX0=
 -->